MariaLaricheva/ColorPalette/README.md

 Visit [this link](https://marialaricheva.github.io/ColorPalette) to check it out!

-With this simple app you can create color palettes, copy color codes and send palettes to your designer
+With this simple app you can create color palettes, copy color codes and send palettes to your designer.
+If you use mobile, you can press `space bar`-button to refresh colors.

 Locking prevents color from changing when reseting palette.
 Please note that refreshing page doesn't affect colors as they are saved in hash, but it frees all of the locked locks.